petermiles/Hosting-React-Digital-Ocean/README.md

 This example sets up 3 different servers listening for different domains/subdomains.

-They should all listen to port 80, that's the default for web-traffic.
+They all listen to port 80, that's the default port for web-traffic.
 The server_name should be changed for each server, this is the domain that you want associated with each server.
 Also the proxy_pass needs to be changed to match the port each is running on.
 ```
 # Basic server block setup